 Certificates & Non-degree Programs

 The School of Public Affairs at American University offers a wide range of graduate certificates.
 Certificate programs offer students the opportunity to explore a particular field of study, acquire professional skills in a short period of time or prepare for a full master’s program.
-The School of Public Affairs offers graduate certificate programs in; Non-Profit Management, Public Financial Management, Public Management, Public Policy Analysis, and Women, Policy & Political Leadership.
+The School of Public Affairs offers graduate certificate programs in: Leadership for Organizational Change, Non-Profit Management, Public Financial Management, Public Management, Public Policy Analysis, and Women, Policy & Political Leadership.
 For more information please click on the certificate program of interest.

 - Leadership for Organizational Change